Dušan Narić: Second assembly term (1997–2001)

 The Zajedno coalition collapsed at the republic level in late 1997, and the SPO contested the 1997 parliamentary election on its own.
 Narić appeared in the lead position on this party's list for the smaller, redistributed Smederevo division and was re-elected when the list won a single seat.
 The SPS again won the election and afterward formed a new coalition government with the far-right Serbian Radical Party (Srpska radikalna stranka, SRS).
 The SPO, aside a brief period of co-operation with the administration in 1999, remained in opposition.

 The Federal Republic of Yugoslavia, which comprised the republics of Serbia and Montenegro, held the first and only direct elections for the upper house of its parliament, the Chamber of Republics, in September 2000.
 Narić appeared in the sixteenth position out of twenty on the SPO's list.
 For this election, half of the mandates were awarded to parties on successful lists in numerical order, while the other half were distributed to candidates at the discretion of the sponsoring parties or coalitions.
 The SPO won only a single mandate, which automatically went to its lead candidate, the noted architect Spasoje Krunić.
 Slobodan Milošević was defeated in the concurrent Yugoslavian presidential election, a watershed moment in Serbian and Yugoslavian politics.

 The SPO was defeated in Smederevska Palanka in the 2000 Serbian local elections, which took place concurrently with the Yugoslavian vote, and Narić's tenure as mayor came to an end.

 The Serbian government fell after Milošević's defeat in the Yugoslavian election, and a new Serbian parliamentary election was called for December 2000.
 Narić was not a candidate, and his parliamentary term ended when the new assembly convened in January 2001.

 After 2001

 Narić was the ballot carrier for a combined electoral list of the SPO and New Serbia (Nova Srbija, NS) in Smederevska Palanka for the 2004 Serbian local elections.
 He was not the alliance's candidate for mayor, however, and his name does not appear on a list of local assembly members from September 2005.

-A local political commentator in Smederevska Palanka noted in 2011 that Narić was deceased.
+A political commentator from Smederevska Palanka noted in 2011 that Narić was deceased.